Hey Guys and welcome to the Coursera Review.

 - Professors from world-class universities and organisation such as Yale, Princeton, Stanford, IBM and Google.

 - They are accredited and certifications are recognized throughout the business world.

-- Plenty of free courses to whet your appetite which can be taken and only requires a payment if you decide to go for a certificate.
+- Plenty of Coursera free courses to whet your appetite which can be taken and only requires a payment if you decide to go for a certificate.

 - The software platform is well developed and easy to navigate to find exactly what you are looking for.

-- Access to a mobile app so that you can study on the move.
+- Get access to the Coursera mobile app so that you can study on the move.